Counting independent sets in percolated graphs via the Ising model: Concrete examples for graphs with Property I

 \end{enumerate} \end{theorem}

-In particular, our main results apply in this setting and allow us to study the number of independent in \textit{percolated} Cartesian product graphs.
+In particular, our main results apply in this setting and allow us to study the number of independent sets in \textit{percolated} Cartesian product graphs.
 Letting $G=\square_{i=1}^t H_i$ be as in \Cref{l:isoperimetry} we may then apply \Cref{thm:expansion} if $s$ is a fixed constant by setting

-In particular, the value of $C_5=1/2$ resembles many commonly studied cases showing similar vertex-expansion properties, including Cartesian product graphs with constant-size base graphs, such as the hypercube, as well as other graphs like the middle layer graph \cite{Katona_2009, Kruskal_1963} exhibiting similar vertex-expansion.
+where $k>0$ is any positive real number and $c(k)$ is the constant given by the second statement in \Cref{l:isoperimetry} depending on $k$.
+In particular, the value of $C_5=1/2$ resembles many commonly studied cases showing similar vertex-expansion properties, including Cartesian product graphs with constant-size base graphs, such as the hypercube.
+Other graphs like the middle layer graph (where $C_5=1$) \cite{Katona_2009, Kruskal_1963} exhibit similar vertex-expansion.

 In what follows, we consider more concrete examples, namely the Cartesian product of complete bipartite graphs $K_{s, s}$, the middle layer graph, and even tori.